 - Local discounts with the free Carers Support Centre membership card.

 - Special events including the annual Carers Information Day and Carers Week.

 - Radar keys for disabled toilet access on sale for £3 at the Carers Support Centre.

-In autumn 2013 the Carers’ Information Service moved to the new Carers Support Centre.
-The Centre is jointly funded by The Whitgift Foundation and Croydon Council and provides a drop-in information service, making it easier for carers to access the support and advice they need.
+In autumn 2013, the Carers Information Service moved to the Carers Support Centre, the one stop shop for carers in Croydon.
+The Centre is jointly funded by The Whitgift Foundation and Croydon Council: learn more.